Appeasement Behaviors - Canine Conflict Resolution

 In a nutshell, this is what I did right and wrong to cause the behaviors Blush offers me, and then we'll move to talking about her.

 She is trying to steal her partner's dinner.
 I verbally interrupt her behavior, which is fine, and then I tell her she's good when she does what I want her to do.
-From a science standpoint, what actually happened is that I verbally marked her wrong behavior, rather than interrupting her and then marking and reinforcing any small piece of "right" behavior.
+From a scientific standpoint, what actually happened is that I verbally marked her wrong behavior rather than interrupting her and then marking and reinforcing any small piece of "right" behavior.
 That would have let her know what I wanted rather than what I didn't want.
 That is a big difference to an animal.
 Marking "right" behaviors in training makes a dog stand tall and be happy.
 Poor Blush.

 Most dogs, in most circumstances, will work to avoid conflict.
 Their first likely choice will be to use distance; they will move away from the threat or whatever is making them uncomfortable.
 They also use their own bodies to convey their feelings through an extensive array of behaviors.
 For people, some of these behaviors are easy to recognize for what they mean to the dog, while other behaviors may be too subtle for humans to easily notice.
 Through education, a better understanding of what this body language means is possible.
 Becoming good at reading canine body language does not happen overnight, and I expect this to be an area of study for me for the rest of my life.